 An unusual type of flu is on the rise, and kids are especially at risk.
 Here’s how to keep yourself and your family healthy

 The majority of positive flu results at public health labs across the nation, 62%, are Type B this season.
-This type of flu disproportionately affects kids and young adults, with 46% of children age 0 to 4 years old and 60% of children and young adults testing positive for influenza B.
+This is the type of flu that disproportionately affects kids and young adults, with 46% of children age 0 to 4 years old and 60% of children and young adults testing positive for influenza B.